atcg/cPWP/README.md

 3) The number of loci to analyze.
 This should be the total number of loci in your read counts file, unless you want to use a smaller subset for testing
 4) The number of individuals represented in the read counts file (this information is not encoded in the read counts file itself, so you need to supply this so that cPWP knows when a new locus begins)
 5) A name for the output file to be created
-6) The number of loci to be analyzed in a block per thread (see below).
+6) The number of loci to be analyzed in a block per thread.
+Choose 10000 for this unless you have a small amount of RAM and thousands of individuals (see below if you do).
 7) A file containing the sample names, with one name per line.
 For instance, the bamlist.txt file from above would work here
 8) The number of threads to use for computation